rocrill/crock-on/README.md

   * The Random recipe page having a min of 3 posts for the random recipe feature to generate a recipe, otherwise user informed taht they have
   * Initially, when posts were created the user was directed to a 'success url' which contained a confirmation message that their post was submitted.
 However this message would remain everytime the user navigated back to the home page after posting.
 To address this, the method of redirecting to a success url after posting was replaced with adding a `messages.success` function call into the view `add_recipe` view.
   * Comment feature: Originally, when a user comment was submitted for approval, it came through to admin with the email field blank.
 In order for the admin user to approve the comment, they needed to input the users email address which was not autopopulated in the form.
 To address this, the Comment model was updated with `email = models.EmailField(blank=True)` so that the email was not required to be input by admin in order to approve the comment.
   * At first, when viewing the 'Share Recipe' page on mobile view, the Summernote text editing box exceeded the width of the mobile screen view which didn't look good on mobile devices.
-To fix this Django Summernote configuration settings were added to the Settings.py file to specify the width so tha the editor suits all screen sizes.
+To fix this Django Summernote configuration settings were added to the Settings.py file to specify the width so that the editor suits all screen sizes.
-  * Users could find a way to edit delete other other posts.
-To fixt his...
+  * Originally, users could find a way to edit delete other other posts by typing in the edit and delete page urls for other authors' posts.
+To fix this, the edit and delete recipe views were updated so that when a non-author typed in the address to reach the edit post or delete post page of another author, they are redirected to the home page and a message is displayed to advise that they are not authorised to access that functionality.

 * Known:
   * On the Post Detail page the no. of likes and comments icons do not adjust neatly when the screen is reduced to a mobile view.
 This would be corrected in future development of the site.